-Fundamentals of Nursing with Medical Terminology
+Fundamentals of Nursing with Normal Nutrition

-This course provides an introduction to nursing and the roles of the nurse as well as profession-related and patient care concepts.
+This course provides an introduction to nursing and the roles of the nurse as well as professionrelated and patient care concepts.
 Emphasis is placed on the knowledge and skills needed to provide safe, quality care.
-The theoretical foundation for basic assessment, nursing skills, and medical terminology is presented, and the student is allowed to demonstrate these skills in a laboratory setting.
+The theoretical foundation for basic assessment, nursing skills, and nutrition is presented, and the student is allowed to demonstrate these skills in a laboratory setting.
 An introduction to the nursing process provides the student with a beginning framework for decision making.

-Anatomy and Physiology with Normal Nutrition
+Anatomy and Physiology with Medical Terminology

 This course will introduce basic human anatomy and physiology to prepare students for a career in nursing.
-Emphasis is placed on developing an understanding of normal human anatomy and physiology, nutrition, pharmacology, and dosage calculations.
+Emphasis is placed on developing an understanding of normal human anatomy and physiology, medical terminology, pharmacology, and dosage calculations.
 Principles of biology, chemistry, and microbiology are also integrated throughout the course.